-KFCSC procured toordal from NAFED as per the instruction of GoI and supplied to schools during the year 2018-19.
-As per the Government order of GOK toordal will be procured from KFCSC instead of from NAFED for the year 2019-20.
+KFCSC procured turdal through district wise tender process as per the instruction of GoK and supplied to schools during the year 2019-20.
+As per the Government order of GOK turdal will be procured from KFCSC instead of NAFED for the year 2019-20.